7 ways to spice up the borders on your doors and archways

 Checkerboard

-If you love retro, mid-century or graphic styles from the ’80s and ’90s, this final door design idea is for you.
+If you love retro, mid-century or graphic styles from the ’80s and ’90s, the last of our door design ideas is for you.

 Checkerboard patterns add architectural interest and are best used to frame an entryway or zone an open-plan area.
 Fully customisable, the pattern draws the eye, highlights the wall’s natural shape and can make a simple doorway look more expensive.
 Casting an eye over this kind of repetitive, high-contrast pattern creates ‘visual movement’, which brings a kind of fluid energy into a room.